-Mr. SOPER
+Mr. Soper

-M W F, 11.

-Prerequisite: courses 1A, 1B, 102A, 116.
+M W F, 8.
+Prerequisite: Geology 1A, 1B, 102A, 116.

 Geology applied to exploration for petroleum; the geology of the principal oil fields of the world with emphasis upon United States fields; and field methods in oil explorations.
 Lectures, map work, problems, and field trips to nearby oil fields.